Check stubs, fake receipts, blind loyalty: Cohen offers inside knowledge in Trump's hush money trial

 Cohen has testified in detail about how the former president was linked to all aspects of the hush money scheme, and prosecutors believe Cohen's insider knowledge is critical to their case.
 But their reliance on a witness with such a checkered past — he was disbarred, went to prison and separately pleaded guilty to lying about a Moscow real estate project on Trump's behalf — could backfire, especially as Trump's attorneys cross-examine him.

+“No sir, I don’t think that’s fair to say,” Cohen said.
+“I’m motivated by many things.”

 Cohen will be the prosecution's last witness.
-Trump's defense will begin after his time is up on the witness stand.
+Trump's defense will begin after Cohen, though it's not clear whether his attorneys will call any witnesses or if Trump will testify in his own defense.

 Jurors have already heard how Trump and others in his orbit were reeling after the leak just a few weeks before the 2016 election of an “Access Hollywood” tape in which he bragged about grabbing women by the genitals without their permission.
 The publication of the tape hastened the payments to Daniels, according to testimony.